mohangk/chatyuk/README.md

 ### Adding tests

-1. Add test file to jasmine/spec/ (plain JS objects) or jasmine/spec/components/ (for React components).
+1. Code should be acompanied with tests.
+1. Add test file to jasmine/spec/ as per the structure of the actual code in the app folder.
+For e.g. tests for app/comms.js go into  jasmine/spec/comms_spec.js, tests for app/components/message.jsx go into jasmine/spec/components/message_spec.jsx
-2. Add a require entry to the relevant spec file in jasmine/spec/suit.js, it should be automatically picked up by browserify and included in the specs.
+1. Add a require entry to the relevant spec file in jasmine/spec/suite.js, it should be automatically picked up by browserify and included in the specs.

 ### Adding code

+1. General code goes into app/
+1. Add all UI related components into app/components.
-1. Add code to ....
+1. Create directories to keep commmon files together.

 ### React.js component structure

  - Chatbox
-  - MessagePane (done)
+  - MessagePane
-   - Message (done)
    - Message
+   - Message
+  - LoginForm/LoggedInBox
   - MessageBox
-  - Avatar
-    - LoginForm/LoggedInBox

 ## Notes